The Individual in Society

 Fear and the loss of self within society

 Most people hold onto these made-up structures because we are taught that without them, we would lose ourselves.
-In reality, seeing these structures for what they truly are brings us that much closer to recognizing our true selves.
+In reality, seeing these structures for what they truly bring us that much closer to recognizing our true selves.

-So many people feel lost because in one way or another they don’t fit perfectly into these made up boxes created by society and year in and year out, blame themselves and think that it is their fault.
+So many people feel lost because in one way or another they don’t fit perfectly into these made-up boxes created by society and year in and year out, blame themselves and think that it is their fault.
 Seeing themselves as broken.
 But maybe it’s not about them being broken.
-It is the structures themselves that are outdated and aren’t suitable for today’s individuals, who need more from life than illusional walls, being told what to think, what to belief, strictly to colour within the lines and to never question or allow their minds to wonder about the bigger picture.
+It is the structures themselves that are outdated and aren’t suitable for today’s individuals, who need more from life than illusional walls, being told what to think, what to believe, strictly to colour within the lines, and to never question or allow their minds to wonder about the bigger picture.

 Individual opinions and society’s reaction

-People concentrate on issues which have zero effect on the larger picture.
-They put so much energy by ganging up against one another on topics of race, ethnicity, gender, religion and so on, when at the end of the day these topics have no effect on the real issues that concern everyone.
-The real concerning issues have no preference on your skin colour, heritage, gender or your faith.
+People concentrate on issues that have zero effect on the larger picture.
+They put so much energy by ganging up against one another on topics of race, ethnicity, gender, religion, and so on when at the end of the day these topics have no effect on the real issues that concern everyone.
+The real concerning issues have no preference on your skin colour, heritage, gender, or your faith.
 Yet people spend so much of their time taking sides and creating conflict from thin air.
-And then when the group of people get the rights they fight for, they push the idea everywhere, adding more fuel to the fire of those who were against it, continuing the circle of hate.
-Creating division and amplifying hate whether you are against something or have won the battle for your side, is a never-ending circle, because as soon as one thing gets sorted, society quickly switches to the next issue at hand and the circle keeps going.
+And then when the group of people gets the rights they fight for, they push the idea everywhere, adding more fuel to the fire of those who were against it, continuing the circle of hate.
+Creating division and amplifying hate whether you are against something or have won the battle for your side, is a never-ending circle because as soon as one thing gets sorted, society quickly switches to the next issue at hand and the circle keeps going.

 I am against the circle because this circle shouldn’t exist in the first place.
-We should not be concerned on picking at the choices of individuals or convincing others that they are wrong just because they may have a different view to that of our own.
-Variety and differences are what adds more angles and creates a wider view on things, which we are in a desperate need of.
+We should not be concerned about picking at the choices of individuals or convincing others that they are wrong just because they may have a different view to that of our own.
+Variety and differences are what adds more angles and create a wider view of things, which we are in desperate need of.
 People shouldn’t have to justify and fight for being who they are.
-While society gangs up on individuals because they don’t fit the illusional perfect picture of that society, there are matters at play which affect all of us and are happening before our very eyes.
-It really won’t matter what skin colour you have, what gender you associate with and what your views and opinions are, if the land you stand on and the air you breathe are slowly killing you, because while you were busy pointing fingers at one another, those you call leaders, were busy destroying everything around you just to feed their ego and grow their bank accounts.
+While society gangs up on individuals because they don’t fit the illusional perfect picture of that society, there are matters at play that affect all of us and are happening before our very eyes.
+It really won’t matter what skin colour you have, what gender you associate with and what your views and opinions are if the land you stand on and the air you breathe is slowly killing you, because while you were busy pointing fingers at one another, those you call leaders, were busy destroying everything around you just to feed their ego and grow their bank accounts.